Royal Aviation Museum of Western Canada

-The Royal Aviation Museum of Western Canada (formerly the Western Canada Aviation Museum) is a museum in Winnipeg, Manitoba, Canada.
-The museum opened to the public in its new location on 21 May 2022.
+The Royal Aviation Museum of Western Canada (formerly the Western Canada Aviation Museum) is an aviation museum in Winnipeg, Manitoba, Canada.

 History

 The Western Canada Aviation Museum was incorporated in 1974.
 In November of that year, it put forward an application to the federal government for a grant to set up a 19 acre site at St. Andrews Airport.
 However, the museum ended up in downtown Winnipeg near the Manitoba Museum of Man and Nature.
 By the next year, the museum had 25 military and civilian aircraft in its collection.
 In the mid-1980s, the museum moved to a former Trans Canada Air Lines and Transair hangar, T-2, at Winnipeg International Airport.

 The museum developed a master plan for a new facility in 2013 with the design firm Reich&Petch.

 The museum received the Royal designation on December 19, 2014, to become the Royal Aviation Museum of Western Canada.

 The museum closed its Ferry Road site in October 2018 after the lease on the hangar expired.
 However, following a grant from the federal government in July 2019, construction of a new 86,000 sqft museum building began in May 2020.
 By November that year, construction was more than half complete, and construction of the facility was completed on August 4, 2021.